 Weight-bearing X-rays reveal joint space narrowing and alignment.
 MRI is reserved for cases where a meniscal tear or other soft-tissue problem is suspected alongside the arthritis.

-- Viscosupplementation — hyaluronic acid injection to improve the joint's lubricating and shock-absorbing properties, typically as a single or three-injection series
+| Viscosupplementation | Hyaluronic acid to improve lubrication and shock absorption, as a single or three-injection series |

-- Platelet-rich plasma (PRP) for selected patients with early to moderate disease
+| Platelet-rich plasma (PRP) | For selected patients with early to moderate disease |